Perivel/domeniere.js/src/event/README.md

 Every Domeniere project contains a single EventStore, which is responsible for persisting and broadcasting events.
 The `EventStore` is defined in your Domeniere project.
 However, it is implemented in your infrastructure layer (framework).

 ### Defining the EventStore
+If you are using the [Domeniere CLI](https://github.com/Perivel/domeniere-cli), an event store should have already been created for you.

 The `EventStore` is defined in the domain layer (your Domeniere Project).
 To define the `EventStore`, we simply extend the `EventStore` class.
 ```ts
 import { EventStore } from 'domeniere';